 - Such services should address the needs and wishes of the individual and their family or guardian through a person-centered needs assessment interview process.

-- Service coordinators must be competent, sensitive and committed to representing the interests, preferences and visions of the individual and their family or guardian and assist them in making informed decisions.
+- Care Coordinators must be competent, sensitive and committed to representing the interests, preferences and visions of the individual and their family or guardian and assist them in making informed decisions.

-- Service coordinators need initial and ongoing training and supervision to ensure knowledge of all appropriate program and opportunity choices available to individuals and their families.
+- Care Coordinators need initial and ongoing training and supervision to ensure knowledge of all appropriate program and opportunity choices available to individuals and their families.

-- Service coordinators should exercise confidentiality and neutrality and seek out services identified using all providers available in the community.
+- Care Coordinators should exercise confidentiality and neutrality and seek out services identified using all providers available in the community.

-- Funding must be available to support service coordination that is of high quality, and responsive to meeting the positive quality outcomes of the individual served.
+- Adequate funding must be available to support care coordination that is of high quality, and responsive to meeting the positive quality outcomes of the individual served.
 As a foundation for any future transition to managed care for people with I/DD, resources must be sufficiently allocated to ensure successful outcomes.